-This is called the Distribution Rule, because it tells us that \square 'distributes' over \rightarrow .
+This is called the Distribution Rule, because it tells us that \Box 'distributes' over \rightarrow .

-The rules □I and □E look simple enough, and indeed K is a very simple system!
+The rules $\Box I$ and $\Box E$ look simple enough, and indeed K is a very simple system!
 But K is more powerful than you might have thought.
 You can prove a fair few things in it.